cpcwood/aws-s3-utf-8-content-disposition/README.md

 ./bin/destroy_infrastructure
 ```

 ## Examples

-Once the project infrastructure is build, navigate to the project root directory to run the examples script.

-The examples create signed CloudFront URLs to download the sample S3 object `not-a-cat.jpg` with a different filename.
-The filename is set using the `response-content-disposition` parameter.
+Once the project infrastructure is built, the [examples script](./examples.rb) can be run.
+Each example creates a signed CloudFront URL which can be used to download the sample S3 object `not-a-cat.jpg` with a different filename.
+The filename is set using the `response-content-disposition` parameter and the URL will be valid for 600 seconds by default.

-The example script is written in Ruby and is run by calling the follow command, replacing `<example-number>` with the number of the example you want to run:
+The examples script is written in Ruby and is run by calling the follow command, replacing `<example-number>` with the number of the example you want to run:

 ```sh
 ruby ./examples.rb <example-number>
 ```

-The script will output a signed URL which will be valid for 600 seconds by default.

 Copy and paste the outputted URL into your browser to download the file and test the filename.